Glossary

 V

-Vowel level – different leading vowels of 3-shifts and 4-shifts which change depending on grammatical mood and number-person.
+Vowel level – different leading vowels of triple shifting and quadruple shifting verbs which change depending on grammatical mood and number-person.

 W